-It was a little tiring at times, especially for Dan who did a great deal of driving, and we did kind of feel at times like we might need a holiday to recover from our holiday!
+Although, it was a little tiring at times, especially for Dan who did a great deal of driving, and we did kind of feel at times like we might need a holiday to recover from our holiday!
 However, I’m so glad we did it and we both agreed we might drive down to France again at some point.
 It felt like a real adventure and it was nice to be able to take our own car and be able to buy and bring back what we wanted to, without the restrictions of flying.

 Being asked to be godmother

 I was over the moon for her and her husband when she told me they are expecting their first baby.
 The baby is due to arrive in early 2017 and even though he/she hasn’t made an appearance yet, my friend asked me to be godmother.
 I feel that being asked to be a godparent is such an honour, which is why it means so much to me, and I can’t describe how thrilled I was in that moment, and still am now to be honest.
 To know that out of all her family and friends, I’m one of the people she trusts the most to take up that role means the world.
-It’s at times like this that I realise how lucky I am, that even though my best friend lives miles and miles away, that we still have each other as friends and that we can still share special moments together.
+It’s at times like this that I realise how lucky I am.
+Even though my best friend lives miles and miles away, we still have each other as friends and can still share special moments together.
 I can’t wait for the baby to arrive and I’ve got my fingers crossed that one day she will be able to move closer to home so I can see all of them even more.

 Wishing you all a healthy, happy and prosperous new year, with lots of fun and laughter along the way xx